salejandro/EGiG-MBIOD/Practical guide.md

    conda install -c bioconda raxml-ng
    ```

-   > You will also use some `Python` scripts that are available in the 'scripts' folder
+  You will also use some `Python` scripts that are available in the 'scripts' folder

 </br>

-4. For the second part of the practice (session on selective pressures), you must install the following tools:
+4. For the second part of the practice (session on selective pressures), you need a progam to identify and exclude identical and very similar sequences (tn93), tools for codon-guided multiple sequence aligment (bealign and bam2msa - from the Bioext package), a the program to estimate selective constraints on amino acid positions (hyphy):

    **1. `tn93`**